gsioteam/xml_layout/README.md

 ```

 Create the files above, then just run `flutter pub run build_runner build`.
-and you will get the generated code in `lib/test.xml_layout.dart`.
+And you will get the generated code in `lib/test.xml_layout.dart`.